caglaralkan/MDEF/docs/term2/08-Design Studio II.md

 - Human machine interface Which combine the physical and digital worlds
 - Focusing on loops-gaps between two worlds and let the digital fabrication processes less complicated
 - Short cuts; Can visually impaired people design by the help of this concept
-- Can we simplify and make accesible design processes for everyone
+- Can we simplify and make accessible design processes for everyone
 - It’s better to recognize the fiducials in the physical world to have the sense

 According to my fight and my vision my alternative present can be defined like this; “Citizens that interested in making and DIY projects but don’t have experience and courage on digital fabrication to develop advanced projects, now have the opportunity to discover the link between physical and digital worlds”